 To learn more tips and tricks about search, see the “Advanced search” section of the user guide.

 If you want to have multiple sections of the app open at the same time, you can use screens.
 Screens are similar to tabs in a web browser.
-Tap the saved location button (
+Tap the screens button (square with a number) in the bottom bar.

 The screens panel lists all of the screens you currently have open.
-To open a new screen, tap the floating plus button (
+To open a new screen, tap the floating plus button () in the bottom right corner of the screens panel.
+You can have as many screens open as you want.

-To close a screen, open the screens panel then tap the context menu (
+To close a screen, open the screens panel then tap the context menu () next to the screen and choose Delete.
+You will always have at least one screen open (your current screen) while the app is open.

 You can use bookmarks to keep track of your current reading, interesting articles, or favorite chapters you want to come back to.